yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 >    - *"Convert From / To"*: `SingleCellExperiment to AnnData`
 >    - {% icon param-file %} *"Input object in sce,rds,rdata.sce format"*: `Emptied_Object`
 >
 > If the dataset does not show up in the corresponding input field or displays as 'unavailable', don't worry - try dragging the dataset from the history panel and dropping it into the input field.
-If this still doesn't work, then you can change the datatype to rdata.sce.
+If this still doesn't work, then you can change the datatype to `rdata.sce`.
 >
 > {% snippet faqs/galaxy/datasets_change_datatype.md %}
 >